pengshizhe/pengshizhe.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Information Management and Information System, Central University of Finance and Economics, 2015
+* B.M. in Information Management and Information System, Central University of Finance and Economics, 2015
-* Ph.D in Management Science and Engineering, Shanghai Jiao Tong University, 2022
+* Ph.D. in Management Science and Engineering, Shanghai Jiao Tong University, 2022

 Work experience
 ======